 Safety in design is King’s top priority.
 His wide range of experience allows him to draw best safety practices from industry leaders.
 He has HAZOP/PHA facilitator training and has conducted many HAZOP/PHA and LOPA studies.

 King is a 1986 graduate of Lamar University with a BS in Chemical Engineering.
 He has been trained in ISO 9001 auditing and has implemented ISO certified processes for several companies.
 He also has training in 6 Sigma process improvement methodology.

-Catherine Casey joined IPM in 2012.
+Catherine Zielie joined IPM in 2012.
 Her responsibilities include Accounts Payable, Accounts Receivable, Payroll, and all other administrative functions.
 She also serves as an executive assistant and assists with HR.

 Scott Baker has over 25 years of experience in the engineering, procurement, and construction management industry.
 His responsibilities at IPM include supervising in-house project managers and supporting business development.